Floorp-Projects/Floorp/docs/contributing/debugging/debugging_on_macos.rst

-If you included the .lldbinit when `Setting up lldb <#setting-up-lldb>`__, you can use Mozilla-specific lldb commands in the console, located in the Debug area of XCode.
+If you included the .lldbinit when `Setting up lldb <#setting-up-lldb>`__, you can use Mozilla-specific lldb commands in the console, located in the Debug area of Xcode.
 For example, type ``js`` to see the JavaScript stack.
 For more information, see :ref:`Debugging Mozilla with lldb <Debugging Firefox with LLDB>`.

 Debugging e10s child processes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using XCode to debug child processes created by an e10s-enabled browser
+Using Xcode to debug child processes created by an e10s-enabled browser
 is a little trickier than debugging a single-process browser, but it can
 be done.
-These directions were written using XCode 6.3.1
+These directions were written using Xcode 6.3.1

 #.
 Complete all the steps above under "Creating the Project"
 #.
 From the "Product" menu, ensure the scheme you created is selected